olxios/SmartSec_iOS_Security/README.md

 ## 6. Configure SSL validation && pinning ##

 SSL pinning works for NSURLConnection based requests.
 In order to configure it, you must provide whether embedded certificate path or the hash of the public certificate SPKI.
-The hash is the recommended way.
+The hash is the recommended way, but make sure you hide the hash string.
 You can provide multiple certificates for one host.

 Example configuration:

 ```
 #!objective-c

+NSString *certPath = [[NSBundle mainBundle] pathForResource:@"random-org" ofType:@"der"];

+NSString *certHash = @"cfb6fe515a13f0f84e058865c62087e890d8f0ea9d6723f8fc6a2193d29ced51";

 NSDictionary *sslPinDictionary = @{@"twitter.com" :
-                @[[[NSBundle mainBundle] pathForResource:@"random-org" ofType:@"der"],
-                @"cfb6fe515a13f0f84e058865c62087e890d8f0ea9d6723f8fc6a2193d29ced51"]};

-pinSSLCertificatesWithDictionary(sslPinDictionary);
+                                       @[certPath, certHash]};
 ```

 To use self-signed certificates, use following functions: